dondi3go/supersynk/README.md

 # Supersynk

-Supersynk is punk synchronisation of distributed data
+Supersynk is a toy project for synchronisation of distributed data via HTTP

 ## Why supersynk ?